axelarnetwork/axelar-local-dev/docs/api_reference.md

 - `getNetwork(urlOrProvider, NetworkInfo=null)`: Return `Network` hosted elsewhere into this instance.
 - `setupNetwork(urlOrProvider, NetworkSetup)`: Deploy the gateway and USDC Token on a remote blockchain and return the corresponding `Network`.
 The only value that is required in `NetworkSetup` is `ownerKey` which is a wallet of a funded account.
 - `listen(port, callback = null)`: This will serve all the created networks on port `port`.
 Each network is served at `/i` where `i` is the index of the network in `networks` (the first network created is at `/0` and so on).
-- `getAllNetworks(url)`: This will retreive all the networks served by `listen` called from a different instance.
+- `getAllNetworks(url)`: This will retrieve all the networks served by `listen` called from a different instance.
 - `relay()`: A function that passes all the messages to all the gateways and calls the appropriate `IAxelarExecutable` contracts.
 - `getDepostiAddress(sourceNetwork, destinationNetwork, destinationAddress, symbol)`: This function generates a deposit address on `network1` that will route any funds of type `symbol` deposited there (minus some fee) to the `destinationAddress` in `network2`.
 - `getFee(sourceNetwork, destinationNetwork, symbol)`: returns the fee for transferring funds.
 Is set to a constant `1,000,000`.